ecEthanCar/silver-deer/design/design-journey.md

 ### Goals (Milestone 2)
 > Analyze your audience's goals from your notes above.
 List each goal below.
 There is no specific number of goals required for this, but you need enough to do the job (Hint: It's more than 1 and probably more than 2).

-Goal 1: Give access to a comprehensive list of resources (links and papers) that the user can use for future ecological application.
+Goal 1: Have access to a comprehensive list of resources (links and papers) to use for future ecological application
 - **Design Ideas and Choices** _How will you meet those goals in your design?_
   - Create a separate page dedicated to listing resources and including corresponding images associated with the resources.
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._